andrew-ni/container-service-extension/docs/cse-essential-pks.md

      - ```$ cse template install -c path/to/myconfig.yaml TEMPLATE_NAME TEMPLATE_REVISION_NUMBER```
 3. In the VMware vCloud Director organization specified in the CSE config file, you should see the VMware Essential PKS template in the catalog (also specified in the CSE config file).

-Users can now create VMware Essential PKS Kubernetes clusters using CSE `vcd cse cluster create ...` command.
+Users can now create VMware Essential PKS Kubernetes clusters using CSE.
 For VMware vCloud Director 10, please follow the section **Deployment of Kubernetes clusters from VMware Essential PKS Template**

 ---